 - Hemisphere: Sets three light sources:

-- hemisphere light representing light coming from the sky and the ground
+- Sky light color: color of the light coming from the sky of the scene

 - Three Points: Sets three light sources: